First-Party vs Third-Party Data: What B2B Teams Need to Know

 • Limited scale: Only covers prospects already interested in your company, not your full total addressable market

-• Zero-party data is volunteered: A prospect tells you they're interested in X feature
+• Zero-party data is volunteered: A prospect tells you they are interested in a specific feature

-• First-party data is observed: You track that they visited the X feature page five times
+• First-party data is observed: You track that they visited that feature page five times

 Both are privacy-compliant because they come directly from the prospect.
-But zero-party data gives you explicit insight into what someone wants, while first-party data requires you to infer intent from behavior.
+Zero-party data gives you explicit insight into what someone wants; first-party data requires you to infer intent from behavior.

 Third-party data is business intelligence collected by external providers: verified emails, direct dials, company firmographics, technology stack details, and buyer intent signals.
 It covers your entire addressable market, not just prospects who have engaged with your brand.